Egypt·24 October - 3 November 2025

 CairoiStock1128956337

-Welcome to Cairo!
-With a population of 20 million, it is the largest city in the Middle East and one of the world's ten largest.
-We’ll tackle Cairo later.
-Today, relax in your beautiful hotel, The St. Regis Cairo.
-Book a massage at the hotel spa, float in the indoor or outdoor pool and jacuzzi, or walk along the Nile.
-The People of Egypt Walkway is in front of the hotel.
+With a population of 20 million, this is the largest city in the Middle East and one of the world's ten largest.
+But, don't worry, we’ll tackle Cairo later.
+Today, focus on relaxing in our beautiful hotel, The St. Regis Cairo.
+Book a massage at the hotel spa, float in the indoor or outdoor pool and jacuzzi, or step out for a stroll along the Nile.
+The People of Egypt Walkway is right in front of the hotel.

 Included